qzole/imgui-beef/README.md

     - The main ImGui API more or less complete
     - Several ImGui structs used for communicating with ImGui
 - Windowing / Input backends:
     - SDL, converted to Beef based on offical ImGui implementation.
+Needs offical SDL Beef bindings.
     - GLFW, converted to Beef based on offical ImGui implementation.
+Needs GLFW Beef bindings: https://github.com/MineGame159/glfw-beef
 - Rendering backends:
     - SDL Renderer, converted to Beef based on: https://github.com/Tyyppi77/imgui_sdl
     - OpenGL3, converted to Beef based on offical ImGui implementation with slight change to initialization.